FouadKom/lds/README.md

 mvn clean install -DskipTests
 ```
 ## Running the tests
-Tests were created for each implemented similarity measure.
+Tests were created for each implemented similarity measure, to execute tests use commands below:

 ### LDSD measure test